furn/TF2hud/README.md

-# TF2hud
+# "Ace" hud
-Edit of Hudas Iscariote for Team Fortress 2.
+Re-edit of Hudas Iscariote (by Mangachu) for Team Fortress 2.

 Edit the hudlayout.res to your liking.
 The Fog crosshair "2" is enabled by default, so make sure to use crosshair 0 in TF2.